Before importing or adding patrons be sure to set up your patron categories.

 If you enter in a date and/or note related to the restriction you will see that in the restricted message as well

-Children patrons do not become adults automatically in Koha unless you have Juvenile to adult cron job running.
+Children patrons do not become adults automatically in Koha unless you have the Update patron categories cron job running.
 To upgrade a child patron to and adult patron category manually go to the ‘More’ menu and choose ‘Update child to adult patron’

 You will then be presented with a pop up window asking which one of your adult patron categories this Child should be updated to